kubitz/Safe-UAV-Landing/README.md

 # Safe-UAV-Landing (in development)

-This project is currently in development, a stable release is expected by the end of June 2021.
+**This project is currently in development, a stable release is expected by the end of July 2021**.

 Automatic Safe Landing Zone Estimation for UAVs (Quadcopters) in unkown environments written in Python.